-This post was published (almost exactly!) two years ago, but is one I reference frequently so I wanted to update it with my most current thoughts + favorite products as a few things have changed!
+This post was published nearly six years ago, but is one I reference frequently so I make it a point to update it at least once a year with my most current thoughts + favorite products as a few things have changed.

 One of the questions I get asked the most is what skincare product to apply, when!?
-With so many products out there (serum! toner! essence! oils!) layering your skincare products can feel really overwhelming/ It doesn’t have to be though, I promise!
+With so many products out there (serum! toner! essence! oils!) layering your skincare products can feel really overwhelming.
+It doesn’t have to be though, I promise!
 The general rule is to layer your products from thin to thick; and to apply the products with the highest percentage of active ingredients first so that they are absorbed first.
+And of course, SPF is the last step.
+Makeup goes on after SPF!

 I’ve seen it in my DM’s and reader emails, everyone stresses out about doing things the wrong way.
 You’re not going to ruin your face because you didn’t follow the recommended product order.
 The only thing that is truly bad for your skin is using too many actives at night (or skipping SPF during the day).
 Listen to your skin, experiment to see what works, don’t stress!
 Pampering should be fun… applying things in a slightly “wrong” order is not going to ruin your life.